 Saying this, if your preference is stock cubes or even stock pots, then go ahead and use those.
 Homemade stock would of course be amazing!

 This is a composite dish.
 You don’t really need a recipe as such, more just general guidance.

 So if you want to add another veg, just do it.
 I’ve added a layer or two of thinly sliced butternut squash before.
 If you want to add more/less potato or more/less meat or more/less bacon – then do it.

-You could even change the corned beef to another meat, This would be an ideal way to use up leftover roast chicken or roast pork (use chicken stock instead of beef) and/or leftover veggies from a roast dinner.
+You could even change the corned beef to another meat, This would be an ideal way to use up leftover roast chicken, roast beef or roast pork (use chicken stock instead of beef) and/or leftover veggies from a roast dinner.

 The possibilities are endless.
 I use the basis of my Pan Aggie as a fridge clearance technique much like when I make my chowder!